Standards-and-Practices/Structured-Rapid-Development/experiences/cases/DecisionCase.md

       E[Defend decision]-->F[Receive feedback];
 ```
 ## 1. Explore a case
+This is just a test of adding something to a repo.

 ## 2. Idenfity options
 ## 3. Explore options
 ## 4. Make a decision